Last Updated on January 5, 2022 by Muhammad Junaid Khalid

 #9 Speedup Shutdown

-It is true that over the years Windows has improved and changed dramatically.
+Over the years Windows has indeed improved and changed dramatically.
 It can boot up pretty fast as well.
 But when it comes to shutting down or restarting your modern Windows 10 computer, it will take time.

 It is because nowadays Windows have to wait a long time before exiting any programs you have running.
 Sometimes Windows 10 even stop and wait for you until you force the application to close.